JasonQorbin/JasonQorbin/README.md

-👋 Hi, I’m @JasonQorbin
+# 👋 Hi, I’m Jason

-I'm a (mostly) self-taught programmer that dabbles with many technologies but most of my practical experience in real world projects has been in creating business tools both small and large, primarily using VBA scripts but also sometimes Java when I needed to throw something simple together super-quick (I've only recently discovered the wonders of Python and Node.js so please don't throw shade, I know better now).
+I'm a (mostly) self-taught programmer that doing formal training in full stack development.
+Most of my practical experience in real world projects has been in creating business tools both small and large, primarily using VBA scripts but also sometimes Java and Python when I needed to throw something simple together super-quick.

 - 🌱 I’m currently transitioning from my current job in corporate finance (where I also serve as a part-time defacto developer writing and maintaining internal tools for the company) to a more formal role in the software development space with the aim of becoming a full-stack developer.

-- 💞️ I’m hoping to collaborate on something cool.
-Not sure what yet.
-One of my favourite languages is C++ but I never found some IRL project that actually required me using it that I couldn't accomplish easier and faster with less vebose language.
+# Projects I'm working on 🚧️🏗️

+- A web-app based personal finance app.
+Because I've never been qute happy with any of the existing app I've tried.

+- A simple 2D action adventure game.

 <!---
 JasonQorbin/JasonQorbin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.